 Forever is a long time.

-But when things begin to return to normal, there are a few things I hope change for me personally as a runner.
+But after All This, when things begin to return to some version of normal, there are a few things I hope change for me personally as a runner.

 Things I Hope I Never Again Take For Granted: Running Edition